Guides - Rescue and Rebuild

 Click on Rebuild button after completing the form:

-The Linode may take several minutes to complete the rebuild process.
-Select the Linode that is being rebuilt and select the
+The Compute Instance may take several minutes to complete the rebuild process.
+Select the instance that is being rebuilt and select the

 Activity Feedtab to monitor rebuild progress and confirm that the rebuild has been completed: